 A historical estate since 1660, the Brooks Estate is now owned by the City and open to the public.
 It offers walking trails across the sprawling property, as well as access to Brooks pond for bird watching or catch-and-release fishing.
 To learn more about the property or to get involved, visit the Brooks Estate website.

 The City of Medford maintains over 20 parks for use by the community, which offer resources such as playgrounds, soccer and football fields, baseball/softball diamonds, and basketball and tennis courts.
 There are also two pubic swimming areas, the Tufts Pool and Wright’s Pond, that are staffed with lifeguards in the summer months.
-For more information, visit the Park Division website.
-For summer activities organized at the parks, visit the Summer Recreation Guide.
+For more information on the facilities, visit the Park Division website.
+For recreational activities throughout our parks and public spaces, and to get summers passes for Tufts Pool and Wright’s Pond, visit the Recreation Department’s website.

 The City of Medford works with many community groups such as the Friends of the Fells and the Friends of the Mystic River, among others, to engage the community in support of our natural resources.
 We also partner extensively with the Mystic River Watershed Association and the Massachusetts Water Resources Authority on projects and programs to improve our natural assets.
 We are a regular participant in the Mystic River Watershed Steering Initiative which is a collaborative effort convened by the US EPA to improve water quality and environmental conditions in the Mystic River, an Urban Impaired River.